-Wizards’ Rui Hachimura is expected to make his season debut against the Magic
+Wizards’ Rui Hachimura makes his season debut against the Magic

-Rui Hachimura, Washington’s first-round draft pick in 2019, will suit up Sunday against the Magic for the first time since a June 2 first-round playoff loss at Philadelphia.
-Hachimura’s expected season debut, highly anticipated by Wizards fans and even more anticipated by Hachimura’s fervent followers in his native Japan, comes after the forward’s extended layoff.
+Rui Hachimura, Washington’s first-round draft pick in 2019, suited up Sunday against the Magic for the first time since a June 2 first-round playoff loss at Philadelphia.
+Hachimura’s season debut, highly anticipated by Wizards fans and even more anticipated by Hachimura’s fervent followers in his native Japan, comes after the forward’s extended layoff.

+Hachimura did not start Sunday; he entered with 8:45 remaining in the first quarter as the Wizards attempted to stop a slide in which they had lost three of four games and five of seven.

 Hachimura missed training camp with an excused absence and joined the team in October to begin a slow, carefully managed ramp-up.
-The last time he played competitively was at this summer’s Tokyo Games, where Hachimura led the Akatsuki Five to their first Olympic appearance since 1976.
+The last time he had played competitively was at this summer’s Tokyo Games, where Hachimura led the Akatsuki Five to their first Olympic appearance since 1976.

 Hachimura’s role in his home country was even more significant off the court: He was one of Japan’s two flag bearers at the Opening Ceremonies, an immense honor that came with equally heavy responsibility and scrutiny.
 The 23-year-old, born to a Beninese father and Japanese mother, became a global symbol for the cosmopolitan, increasingly diverse society Japan wanted the world to see.